companieshouse/test-data-generator/README.md

   - A usage example looks like this: `{"jurisdiction":"scotland", "company_status":"administration", "type":"plc", "sub_type":"community-interest-company", "has_super_secure_pscs":true, "registers":["register_type": "directors", "register_moved_to": "public-register"], "accounts_due_status":"overdue", "company_status_detail":"active-proposal-to-strike-off", "filing_history": {"type": "GAZ1(A)", "category": "gazette", "description": "gazette-notice-voluntary", "original_description": "First gazette notice for voluntary strike-off"}, "number_of_appointments": 2, "officer_roles": ["director"]}`
   - A usage example for creating a company with psc: `{ "number_of_psc": 2, "psc_type": ["legal", "individual"] }`

 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/company/{companyNumber}` will delete the test company.
 There is a required parameter that is Authcode which needs to be included in the request body to be allowed to delete the test company.
-An usage example looks like this: `{"auth_code":"222222"}`
+A usage example looks like this: `{"auth_code":"222222"}`
 - Health Check: Sending a GET request on the endpoint `{Base URL}/test-data/healthcheck` will return a status code and an empty response body.

 #### Creating test users